sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 Repeated measures one-way ANOVA
 -------------------------------

 The one-way repeated measures ANOVA test is a statistical method of testing for significant differences between three or more groups where the same participants are used in each group (or each participant is closely matched with participants in other experimental groups).
 For this reason, there should always be an equal number of scores (data points) in each experimental group.
 This type of design and analysis can also be called a “related ANOVA” or a “within-subjects ANOVA”.

 The logic behind a repeated measures ANOVA is very similar to that of an independent ANOVA (sometimes called a “between-subjects” ANOVA).
-You will remember that earlier we showed that in a between-subjects ANOVA total variability is partitioned into between-groups variability (SS\ :sub:`b`) and within-groups variability
-(SS\ :sub:`w`), and after each is divided by the respective degrees of freedom to give MS\ :sub:`b` and MS\ :sub:`w` (see :numref:`tab-anovatable`) the *F*-ratio is calculated as:
+You will remember that earlier we showed that in a between-subjects ANOVA total variability is partitioned into between-groups variability (SS\ :sub:`b`) and within-groups variability (SS\ :sub:`w`), then divided by their respective degrees of freedom to give MS\ :sub:`b` and MS\ :sub:`w` (see :numref:`tab-anovatable`), whereupon the *F*-ratio is calculated as:

 | *F* = MS\ :sub:`b` / MS\ :sub:`w`